-The Santhome Cathedral, the Kapaleeshwara Temple & the Ramakrishna Math are all in Mylapore.
+In addiition, the Santhome Cathedral, the Kapaleeshwara Temple & the Ramakrishna Math are all in Mylapore.
 Time seems to have stood still in Mylapore as it retains an old world charm even today.
 Life revolves around the temple and the temple tank here.
 Grocers, flower sellers, fruit vendors and small shopkeepers have shops alongside the temple tank, as do the more well known jewellery shops and silk saree shops.

-The rich cultural heritage and the vibrant atmosphere of the Mylapore shopping market make for a beautiful & distinctly different experience from the modern day mall.
+Further, the rich cultural heritage and the vibrant atmosphere of the Mylapore shopping market make for a beautiful & distinctly different experience from the modern day mall.
 For instance ,every year there is a Mylapore festival which is organised in the month of January that schedules more than 30 cultural events.
 January (known as Margazhi in Tamil ) is considered a sacred month.
 The cultural event is entirely run by volunteers.
 Music and dance performances, Rangoli competitions, heritage walks, temple tours and food walks are some of the numerous events that take place during this time.